Why do some companies grant stock options that are immediately exercisable before they vest and are subject to a repurchase right by the company?

-As explained in another FAQ, the ISO taxation is more complex for early-exercise options with an 83(b) election.
-For this special type of ISO, the one-year ISO holding period begins at exercise.
-But in a sale before the ISO holding periods are met (i.e. disqualifying disposition in a sale within two years from grant), the ordinary income is the lower of either the spread at vesting (remainder is capital gain) or the actual sale gain.
+As explained in another FAQ and article, ISO taxation is more complex for early-exercise options with an 83(b) election.
+For example, in a sale before the ISO holding periods are met (i.e. disqualifying disposition in a sale within two years from grant), the ordinary income is the lower of either the spread at vesting (remainder is capital gain) or the actual sale gain.

 Status Of Your Shares After Exercise